* Revealed: The 21 locations of interest visited by three new community cases

 Another press conference will be held at 4pm today.

 The rest of the country has moved to alert level 2 for the same period of time – until midnight Wednesday.

 RULES AT A GLANCE (FULL DETAILS, SEE END OF STORY) LEVEL 3: Auckland

 - Stay at home and work remotely if possible

-- Schools and daycare only open to children of essential workers
+- Schools and daycare can open but parents encouraged to keep children home

 - Gatherings restricted to 10 people, but only for weddings and funerals